abelgideon/Personal-Portfolio/README.md

 ### Usage

 1. Open the `index.html` file in your preferred web browser to view the Personal Portfolio page.
+2. Alternatively, you can access the live site [here](https://abelgideon.github.io/Personal-Portfolio/).
-2. Use the navigation bar to explore different sections of the portfolio.
+3. Use the navigation bar to explore different sections of the portfolio.

 ### File Structure